junglesta/wherenodoctor/_posts/2016-01-01-12-prevention-how-to-avoid-many-sicknesses.md

   - 3 m.

-To make the Ventilated Improved Pit (VIP) latrine, make a larger slab (2 meters square) with 2 holes in it.
+To make the **Ventilated Improved Pit (VIP)** latrine, make a larger slab (2 meters square) with 2 holes in it.
 Over one hole put a ventilation pipe, covered with fly screen (wire screen lasts longer).
 Over the other hole build an out house, which must be kept dark inside.
 Leave this hole uncovered.

-This latrine helps get rid of odors and flies: smells escape through the pipe, and flies get trapped there and die!
+This latrine helps **get rid of odors and flies**: smells escape through the pipe, and flies get trapped there and die!

 # [140](#page-140)